dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/running_full_node.md

 You need a non-validating full node.

+If you followed the instructions in... start it with `stystemctl start dydxprotocol`.

 ## Start Your Full Node

 If you set up a `systemd` service to start your full node by following the instructions in [Set Up a Full Node](../infrastructure_providers-validators/how_to_set_up_full_node), start your node with the following command: